Behavioral Skills Training (BST) In ABA Therapy

 BST has been shown to be effective in promoting generalization and maintenance of skills, which refers to the ability to apply a skill in different settings and situations, as well as the ability to retain a skill over time.
 Generalization ensures that the individual can transfer the learned behavior from one context to another, allowing them to use the skill in various real-life scenarios.

 Maintenance, on the other hand, focuses on ensuring that the acquired skills are retained and continue to be displayed over an extended period.
-This is particularly important to ensure that the behavior change achieved through ABA therapy is lasting and sustainable.
+This is particularly important to ensure that the behavior change achieved through ABA therapy is sustainable.

-Research studies have consistently shown that BST is effective in promoting generalization and maintenance of skills, leading to long-term improvements in behavior and functioning [3].
+By incorporating generalization and maintenance strategies within BST, individuals with ASD can apply their newly acquired skills across different environments and maintain their progress over time.
+This helps to enhance their overall functioning and independence.
+Research studies have consistently shown that BST is effective in promoting generalization and maintenance of skills, leading to long-term improvements in behavior and functioning.
 These results highlight the significance of BST in facilitating behavior change and skill acquisition in the context of ABA therapy.

 By utilizing the principles of reinforcement and punishment, as well as focusing on generalization and maintenance, BST maximizes the effectiveness of ABA therapy and empowers individuals with ASD to make positive and lasting behavior changes.